scindex/scindex/scindex.md

 - **C0630**: Time-Triggered Logic
   - *Description*: A model where actions are triggered at predetermined points in time, common in safety-critical and real-time systems.
   - *Examples*: Time-Triggered Architectures (TTA)

+- **C0699**: Provisional Time & Synchronization Logic Item
+  - *Description*: A temporary holding category for Time & Synchronization Logic items that do not fit other defined items.
+Use sparingly and submit a 'Suggestion' issue to have the component formally added to the Scindex.

+### Section: C99 - Provisional APPLICATION CORE Section
+_A temporary holding section for APPLICATION CORE components that do not fit into any other defined section.
+Use sparingly and submit a 'Suggestion' issue to have a formal section added._

+- **C9999**: Uncategorized APPLICATION CORE Component
+  - *Description*: A provisional item for a component in the APPLICATION CORE division that lacks a formal section or item category.
+Please open a 'Suggestion' issue to have this component and its category formally added.

 ## Division: I - INTERFACES
 *This division covers all components related to interaction with users, devices, or other software systems.*